The 10 BEST things to do in Bali in 2023 (plus 55 more!)

 • Book a family surfing lesson.

-Things to Do in Bali for Groups
+Things to do in Bali for groups

 Group of women walking on the beach at Sundays Beach Club

-Photo by Sundays Beach Club
+Credit: Sundays Beach Club

 Whether you’re planning a bachelor(ette) party, a family reunion or a team building trip, Bali is an excellent destination for groups.
 One of the biggest advantages of visiting Bali as a group is the opportunity to book a luxury villa at a reasonable cost, and share expenses such as transportation and private services like chefs and drivers.
 Additionally, Bali offers an abundance of activities that can be tailored to the interests of your group, whether you're looking for adventure or relaxation.
 For those seeking adventure, Bali offers everything from surfing and diving to trekking and mountain biking.
 The island's stunning scenery and natural wonders, such as waterfalls and rice terraces, provide a great backdrop for group photos and exploration.
 Bali's nightlife is also legendary, with bars, clubs, and live music venues to keep the party going all night long.
 With its range of accommodation options, from villas to hotels, Bali can cater to any group size and budget.
 Here’s our list of the best things to do in a group in Bali: